Aut-Labs/contracts/README.md

 # Setup

-1. Create .env file and put your testing mnemonic there
+1. Create .env file and put your testing private key there
     ```
-    MNEMONIC='some mnemonic'
+    PRIVATE_KEY='your_private_key'
     ```

 1. Install dependencies